quantum9Innovation/axiom/content/posts/pythagorean.md

 Well, as it turns out, the "Fermat curve" for $ n = 2 $ is not a Fermat curve at all but one of the most familiar geometric objects in all of mathematics: the unit circle.
 Combining this with our knowledge that there are infinitely many Pythagorean triples, we can deduce that there must be infinitely many points on the unit circle with $ x, y \in \mathbb{Q} $.
 We term such a point with rational coordinates a *rational point* on the unit circle.
-In other words, our question is no longer "find all Pythagorean triples" but instead "find all rational points on the unit circle".

 Going in the other direction, given a rational point on the unit circle $ (x, y) $, we can rewrite $ x $ and $ y $ as fractions $ \frac{a}{b} $ and $ \frac{c}{d} $, respectively.
 We then have: